Executor’s Commission Available in Certain Situations

 Being an executor of a deceased estate can be a large amount of work and take significant amount of the executor’s time and effort to make sure everything is done correctly within a reasonable timeframe.
-Where the executor is also a beneficiary this is not normally an issue but we have had situations where the deceased has not made any provision for the executor and in that situation the executor may wonder if they can charge the estate a commission for their time.
+Where the executor is also a beneficiary this is not normally an issue but we have had situations where the deceased has not made any provision for the executor and in that situation the executor may wonder if they can charge the estate an executor’s commission for their time.

 The old rule was that an executor couldn’t charge a commission for the burden of administering a deceased estate.
 Statute law now allows an executor to claim a commission, but this claim is determined by the Supreme Court.